educach/dsb-client/docs/curricula.rst

 The *Lehrplan 21* (or *lp21*) curriculum is a official curriculum for the German speaking cantons in Switzerland.
 More information can be found `here <http://lehrplan.ch/>`_.

 The definition file is a XML file that can be downloaded from the site.
 The ``LP21Curriculum`` class can parse this information for re-use.
-The reason this data does not *have* to be passed to ``LP21Curriculum`` every time is that application might want to cache the parsing result, and pass the cached data in future calls.
+The reason this data does not *have* to be passed to ``LP21Curriculum`` every time is that applications might want to cache the parsing result, and pass the cached data in future calls.
 This can save time, as the parsing can be very time-consuming and memory intensive (the XML is over 2Mb in size).

 .. code-block:: php